fivdi/onoff/README.md

 This is a static property and should be accessed as `Gpio.accessible`.

 ##### static HIGH / LOW
-The static values of High and Low are exported on the `Gpio` object to provide consistent way for consuming application to test against, or use during `write` operations.

-These should be used in place of hardcoded `1` and `0` values (as per most lint rules).
+Constants used when reading or writing a GPIO value.
+Gpio.HIGH and Gpio.LOW can be used in place of the numeric constants 1 and 0.

 ### Synchronous API